Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

 We talk about very strong disorder if $\sff(\beta)<0$.
 As we already saw in Theorem \ref{thm:vsdloc}, very strong disorder is significant as it translates to localisation estimates.

 Very strong disorder was first established by Comets-Vargas \cite{CV06} in dimension $1$ and for every $\beta>0$ via computation of fractional moments, in spirit similar to what we saw in the proof of Theorem \ref{thm:SD}.
 Lacoin \cite{L10} proved that very strong disorder also holds in dimension 2 by making use of an upgraded formulation of the fractional moment, which constitutes a method, now known as {\it the fractional moment method}.
 This method is very powerful, allowing for very precise estimate on free energies and other critical point shifts and has found several applications.
-Outlining it, in its fully developed form, is the main objective of this section.
-Before doing so, let us mention theorem, which summarises our current knowledges on very strong disorder. \begin{theorem} Very strong disorder holds in dimensions $1,2$ for every $\beta>0$.
+Recently, it was shown in \cite{JL24a} that strong disorder is equivalent to very strong disorder in any dimension.
+For this result the fractional moment method was combined with martingale tools similar to what were used in Section \ref{sec:momchar} and motivated by those objectives.
+Outlining the factional moment method is the main objective of this section.
+Before doing so, let us mention the following theorem. \begin{theorem} Very strong disorder holds in dimensions $1,2$ for every $\beta>0$.
 Moreover, the following asymptotics holds: \begin{itemize} \item[\rm (i)] in dimension $1$, we have that

 \item[\rm (ii)]in dimension $2$, we have that